Dangke

-Dangke is a type of cheese produced in South Sulawesi, Indonesia, especially in Enrekang, Baraka, Anggeraja, and Alla districts.
-Dangke is processed by boiling fresh buffalo milk with sliced papaya leaves, stems, or unripe papaya fruits.
+Dangke is a type of cottage cheese produced in Enrekang, South Sulawesi, Indonesia, especially in Enrekang, Baraka, Anggeraja, and Alla districts.
+Dangke is processed by boiling fresh cattle or buffalo milk with sliced papaya leaves, stems, or unripe papaya fruits.
 Dangke is typically soaked in a brine solution overnight before being wrapped with banana leaves for masking the bitter taste caused by the addition of papaya leaves.

-Dangke is made by heating pure milk until it boils, caution must be exercised during the boiling process because of the risk of overflow.
-To get milk fiber (dangke), when the milk is boiling, add a little papaya sap in the approximate ratio of two drops per liter of milk.
-Do not overdo it because it can make it bitter and the lumps of milk fiber cannot thicken.
-Papaya sap is useful for separating milk fiber (protein) from water.
-The milk fiber which is already in the form of lumps is then filtered, drained of water, and then put in a mold made of coconut shell slices.
-To get a taste, you can add salt when you boil it.

 Dangke can be served directly as a high-protein side dish or processed into other food variations such as grilled dangke, stir-fried dangke, dangke crackers and others.

-Dangke is similar to Dadiah in West Sumatra, but whereas Dangke is made by heating milk with papaya thus producing a solid when cooled, Dadiah is made by fermenting milk and has a soft texture.